Chung-Ang University: Establishment

-The history of the Chung-Ang University began with the establishment of the Chung-Ang Kindergarten, as an annex to the Chung-Ang Methodist Church located in Insa-dong, Seoul.

-The kindergarten was originally founded as a branch of the Jungdong Church in 1916.
-The kindergarten was separated in April 1918.
+Chung-Ang University began with the establishment of the Chung-Ang Kindergarten as an annex to the Chung-Ang Methodist Church, located in Insa-dong, Seoul.
+The kindergarten was originally founded in 1916 as a branch of the Jungdong Church, but was separated in April 1918.

-Adversity

-The institute established a teacher training program.
-Graduates were posted in cities across Korea, such Hamhung, Hweryung, Busan, Masan, Jeonju, among others.
-Thus, the Chung-Ang Kindergarten teacher training program took on the role of a professional educational institution.

-In 1922, the program, in partnership with the Community Education Movement of various Japanese resistance organizations, was promoted to a kindergarten teacher training school.
-However, its official legal status remained as a miscellaneous school.
+The Chung-Ang Kindergarten established a teacher training program and thus took on the role of a professional educational institution, posting graduates to cities across Korea, including Hamhung, Hweryung, Busan, Masan, and Jeonju among others.
+In 1922, in partnership with the Community Education Movement of Japanese resistance organisations, the institution was promoted to a kindergarten teacher training school, although its official legal status remained as a miscellaneous school.

-The institute continued to face obstacles in management.
-With just ten students, the school was forced to relocate to a private residence in 1932 due to financial and personal circumstances of the management.
+Adversities

+The institute faced continual financial and personal obstacles, and with just ten students in 1932 it was forced to relocate to a private residence.
+In 1933 Louise Yim took over the institute's leadership and was appointed as the principal.
+Her savings of US$30,000 earned from farming, truck driving, and vegetable wholesale operations in the US were used to purchase a site at Heukseok-dong, where a school was built.